 Lactic acidosis is a serious, metabolic complication that can occur due to metformin accumulation during treatment with JENTADUETO and is fatal in approximately 50% of cases.
 Lactic acidosis may also occur in association with a number of pathophysiologic conditions, including diabetes mellitus, and whenever there is significant tissue hypoperfusion and hypoxemia.
 Lactic acidosis is characterized by elevated blood lactate levels ( > 5 mmol/L), decreased blood pH, electrolyte disturbances with an increased anion gap, and an increased lactate/pyruvate ratio.
 When metformin is implicated as the cause of lactic acidosis, metformin plasma levels of > 5 μg/mL are generally found.

 The reported incidence of lactic acidosis in patients receiving metformin is approximately 0.03 cases/1000 patient-years, (with approximately 0.015 fatal cases/1000 patient-years).
 In more than 20,000 patient-years exposure to metformin in clinical trials, there were no reports of lactic acidosis.
 Reported cases have occurred primarily in diabetic patients with significant renal impairment, including both intrinsic renal disease and renal hypoperfusion, often in the setting of multiple concomitant medical/surgical problems and multiple concomitant medications.
 Patients with congestive heart failure requiring pharmacologic management, particularly when accompanied by hypoperfusion and hypoxemia due to unstable or acute failure, are at increased risk of lactic acidosis.
 The risk of lactic acidosis increases with the degree of renal impairment and the patient's age.
 The risk of lactic acidosis may, therefore, be significantly decreased by regular monitoring of renal function in patients taking metformin.
 In particular, treatment of the elderly should be accompanied by careful monitoring of renal function.
-Metformin treatment should not be initiated in any patients unless measurement of creatinine clearance demonstrates that renal function is not reduced.
+Metformin treatment should not be initiated in any patient unless measurement of creatinine clearance demonstrates that renal function is not reduced.
 In addition, metformin should be promptly withheld in the presence of any condition associated with hypoxemia, dehydration, or sepsis.
 Because impaired hepatic function may significantly limit the ability to clear lactate, metformin should be avoided in patients with clinical or laboratory evidence of hepatic impairment.
 Patients should be cautioned against excessive alcohol intake when taking metformin, since alcohol potentiates the effects of metformin on lactate metabolism.
 In addition, metformin should be temporarily discontinued prior to any intravascular radiocontrast study and for any surgical procedure necessitating restricted intake of food or fluids.
 Use of topiramate, a carbonic anhydrase inhibitor, in epilepsy and migraine prophylaxis may cause dose-dependent metabolic acidosis and may exacerbate the risk of metformin-induced lactic acidosis [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY].

 The onset of lactic acidosis is often subtle, and accompanied by nonspecific symptoms such as malaise, myalgias, respiratory distress, increasing somnolence, and nonspecific abdominal distress.
 More severe acidosis may be associated with signs such as hypothermia, hypotension, and resistant bradyarrhythmias.
 Patients should be educated to recognize and promptly report these symptoms.
 If present, JENTADUETO should be discontinued until lactic acidosis is ruled out.
 Gastrointestinal symptoms, which are commonly reported during initiation of metformin therapy are less frequently observed in subjects on a chronic, stable, dose of metformin.
 Gastrointestinal symptoms in subjects on chronic, stable, dose of metformin could be caused by lactic acidosis or other serious disease.